johnbhurst/nqueens/ansible/README.md

 Tasks to complete on Ansible setup.

+* Add step to .NET provisioning to get rid of intro banner.
 * Try symlinks to get around PATH issues with Julia, Kotlin, Swift.
 * Use vars for software versions for Julia, Kotlin, Swift downloads.
-* Ansible tasks to display versions of languages?
 * Environment vars for Groovy?
 * Convert all run playbooks to use shell instead of raw?
 * Generic run playbook?
+* Ansible tasks to display versions of languages?
 * Variables for arguments, per language?
 * Playbook to run parallel versions?
 * Run in GCP?